bikramaditya-mandal/MQCT/README.md

 ## NOTE:

 This Branch **v20_21_beta** is an ongoing development project for an approximate method within MQCT framework.
-For description (including an User Manual) of the first release, please refer to the **Master** directory.
+For description (including an User Manual) of the first release, please refer to the **Master** branch.

 ## Description of AT-MQCT: